Jeffro80/Student_Data_Analyser/README.md

 - How Heard File

-## Average Length of Study

-Analyses the average length of study for Online and Part time students and returns the mean, median, max and min values for each.
+## Location Data

+Analyses location data from the Student Database and returns statistics regarding percentage of students in each city and the number of students.

 ### Required Files

-- Enrolments File
+- Cities File

+## Study Reason Data

+Analyses study reason data from the Student Database and returns statistics regarding percentage of students identifying each study reason category and the number of students.

+### Required Files

-- Graduates File
+- Study Reason File

 # Files used